sirikata/sirikata-cluster/README.md

 relatively less secured) default configuration will work for a Sirikata cluster:

-    ./sirikata-cluster.py ec2 security create "sirikata-cluster" "Cluster deployment of Sirikata including Corosync/Pacemaker and Puppet"
+    ./sirikata-cluster.py ec2 security create "sirikata-cluster" "Cluster deployment of Sirikata including Puppet"

-This command is useful since there are a few extra ports these scripts require for puppet, corosync, and pacemaker.
-It also opens up SSH and a range of ports commonly used by Sirikata.
+This command is useful since there are a few extra ports these scripts require for puppet, SSH, and a range of ports commonly used by Sirikata.

 Next, you can create a cluster specification: